martudev/create-advanced-template/README.md

 #### `create-advanced-template template-example-name`

 This command would create an app using the template we provide.
-In our case, our template would be `template-example-name`. **It is important that the template name must exist in the organization `@react-templating`**.
-If you want to create you're own template see [How to create my own template](#how-to-create-my-own-template)
+In our case, our template would be `template-example-name`. **It is important that the template name must exist in the organization [`@react-templating`](https://github.com/react-templating)**.
+If you want to create your own template see [How to create my own template](#how-to-create-my-own-template)

 ---